 Refer Point (e) for estimated useful lives of property, plant and equipment.
-The carrying value of property, plant and equipment has been disclosed at note 1 w) Exceptional items:
+The carrying value of property, plant and equipment has been disclosed at note 3.

+w) Exceptional items:

 Certain occasions, the size, type or incidence of an item of income or expense, pertaining or the ordinary activities of the Group is such that its disclosure improves the understanding of the performance of the Group, such income or expense is classified as an exceptional item and accordingly, disclosed in the notes a grouping to the financial instruments.
-Refer note 21 for further disclosure.